 The music and videos are most appropriate for kids ages 2 through 6, but both music and videos (especially the videos) will probably tickle the funnybone of kids (and adults) considerably older than that.
 The album and DVD are each roughly 45 minutes in length (with the DVD available with a French-language option of course).
 You can get a complete list of places to watch the videos here, which includes the kid-friendly Disney Junior page.

 The most difficult question may be, “if I get only one, which do I get?”
 Sixteen of the songs including “Nose,” Sleep” and “Mad” are on both the album and DVD.
 The advantage of the DVD is that you get the visuals in a format that doesn’t require an internet connection.
 The advantage of the album is that you get the incredibly-awesome “Princess,” a track which doesn’t appear on the DVD, and, potentially, portability via CD or mp3 player.
 If you don’t need multiple languages on the video, the cheapest and perhaps the easiest combination might be to get the standard-definition version of the 24 videos on the DVD via iTunes for just $6.99 and download “Princess” as an individual mp3 track.

 So, yeah, I’m late to the party, but better late than never.
 Big Block Singsong is ten tons of fun.
 After listening and watching, your kids’ll probably have a two-banana day, too.
 Both the album and the DVD are highly recommended.

-Note: I was provided a copy of the album for possible review.
+Note: I received an electronic copy of the album and physical copy of the DVD for possible review.